x-bow/proof-of-existence/README.md

 - The DApp is deployed on IPFS [here.](https://gateway.ipfs.io/ipfs/QmRz6kLct5qYQtfLNFwwpJ6epcCCok1dbd8oTW5i64TzbA)

 ### How to run DApp locally?
-* Connect Metamask to Ropsten Test Network.
+* Connect Metamask to Ropsten Testnet.
 * Install [uPort](https://www.uport.me/) app on your phone and set up account.
 * Make sure `node` and `npm` is installed.
 * Clone the repo and go inside the directory.